eciggaar/chatbot-lab/README.md

 A _workspace_ is a container for all the artifacts that define the behavior of your bot.
 To make life a bit easier for you, we've included a sample workspace to give your bot a jump-start.
 The steps below describe how to import this workspace into your service.

-1. Use Ctrl-click to open the <a href="https://ibm.box.com/v/demo-workspace" target=download>sample workspace</a> JSON file in a separate tab.
+1. Use Ctrl-click (or the equivalent action for your system) to open the <a href="https://ibm.box.com/v/demo-workspace" target=download>sample workspace</a> JSON file in a separate tab.
 Click **Download** to download this file to your own device.

   ![Download workspace][3]

 2. If not already done, open the `conversation-service` service that you created in [Step 1](#step-1:-create-a-watson-conversation-service) and click on **Launch tool** to open the Watson Conversation Tooling.

-3. Click the import button and upload the workspace JSON file that you downloaded as the first step of this section.
+3. Click the import button and upload the file `demo_workspace.json` that you downloaded in the first step of this section.

   ![Import JSON][4]